-If an employee develops COVID-19 symptoms during a quarantine period, the employee is not to return to work.
-The employee is to contact his/her personal physician for further guidance on when it is safe to return to work.
+If an employee develops COVID-19 symptoms during a quarantine period, the employee is not to return to work and follow Public Health Officer's Orders.
+It is also strongly recommended the employee contact his/her personal physician for further guidance on when it is safe to return to work.

-11. What if an employee does not want to return to work because they have a compromised immune system or other medical condition potentially putting them at high risk of COVID-19 infection?
+13. What if an employee does not want to return to work because they have a compromised immune system or other medical condition potentially putting them at high risk of COVID-19 infection?